godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

   # called from the MeshInstance
   mesh.material.set_shader_param("height_scale", 0.5)

-.. note:: Changing uniforms from Spatial nodes is different than in CanvasItem nodes.
+.. note:: Changing uniforms in Spatial-based nodes is different from CanvasItem-based nodes.
 Here,
           we set the material inside the PlaneMesh resource.
 In other mesh resources you may need to first access the material by calling ``surface_get_material()``.
 While in the MeshInstance you would access the material using ``get_surface_material()`` or